 - (iv) Your application for a Construction Parking permit must be supported by an approved CTIA (see 15.10.1 Preparing and submitting a Construction Traffic Impact Assessment (CTIA) for details).
 Your CTIA approval must reference an approved traffic layout plan that shows the parking changes you are requesting us to install. - (v) Construction Permit Zone parking changes are subject to minimum areas and minimum terms.
 Associated costs including fees related to occupying the roadway via parking changes will apply for as long as the parking changes remain in place.
 More information on fees, charges and required lead times is available on our website. - (vi) You must not modify, install or remove any parking infrastructure (including signs, poles, sensors, meters and line markings).
-After you obtain both CTIA and Construction Permit Zone approvals, we will: - install areas signed as 'Permit Zone, Construction Vehicles' (the Construction Permit Zone) as required for your exclusive use
+After you obtain both CTIA and Construction Permit Zone approvals, we will: - install areas signed as 'Permit Zone, Construction Vehicles' (the Construction Permit Zone) as required for your exclusive parking use - install 'No Stopping' areas as required to accommodate vehicle swept paths and pedestrian crossings

-- install 'No Stopping' areas as required to accommodate vehicle swept paths and pedestrian crossings - remove and/or relocate parking infrastructure such as parking signs, parking meters, line markings and in-ground sensors - relocate key public parking areas (such as 'Bus Zone' and 'Loading Zone' areas) as required. - (vii) After we install your Construction Permit Zone parking area, you must have our Consent for works (road works) before you can excavate, modify or install items in the roadway within the Construction Permit Zone (such as bollards, fencing, gates, ramps or worksite safety barrier screens).
-See 22.5 Consent for works (road works) or 18.3.13 Hoisting zones for more information. - (viii) Only registered motor vehicles with a Construction Parking permit may stop or park in the area indicated by 'Permit Zone, Construction Vehicles' signs.
-The permit applies only to the area where these parking signs apply.
-Construction Permit Zones remain on-road parking areas subject to the Road Safety Road Rules 2017 and our Activities Local Law 2019. - (ix) Use of a Construction Permit Zone must be in accordance with your approved CTIA, this Code and all conditions of the permit.
+- remove and/or relocate parking infrastructure such as parking signs, parking meters, line markings and inground sensors - relocate key public parking areas (such as 'Bus Zone' and 'Loading Zone' areas) as required. - (vii) After we install your Construction Permit Zone parking area, you must have our consent for works (road works) before you can excavate, modify or install items in the roadway within the Construction Permit Zone (such as bollards, fencing, gates, ramps or worksite safety barrier screens).
+See 22.5 Consent for works (road works) or 18.3.13 Hoisting zones for details. - (viii) Only registered motor vehicles with a Construction Parking permit may stop or park in the area indicated by 'Permit Zone, Construction Vehicles' signs.
+The permit applies only to the area where these parking signs apply. - (ix) Construction Permit Zones remain on-road parking areas subject to the Road Safety Road Rules 2017 and our Activities Local Law 2019 and any requirement for a permit before undertaking works activities in the road.

+(x) Use of a Construction Permit Zone must be in accordance with your approved CTIA, this Code and all conditions of the permit.